 Vulnerability intake and triage comprise the case management function of a PSIRT.
-While the order of operations is very similar among PSIRTs, there are variations, such as the exact point when a "case" is created or the personnel performing different functions within a case.
+While the order of operations is very similar among PSIRTs, there are variations, such as the exact point when a 'case' is created or the personnel performing different functions within a case.
 Where organizations receive a high volume of vulnerability reports, they may consider performing initial triage to validate reports before cases are created.
 In contrast, in organizations where the volume of vulnerability reports is low, a case may be made created before triage.
 The ultimate goal among PSIRT is to create an efficient and defined process.

-Purpose: Define how vulnerability reports will be triaged.
+Purpose Define how vulnerability reports will be triaged.

+Outcome

-Outcome: Establish process across the PSIRT and related engineering teams.
+Establish process across the PSIRT and related engineering teams.

 Service 3.1 Vulnerability Qualification

 Organizations define appropriate qualification criteria to the type and scope of issues they are willing to address.
 Such qualification criteria will help set the security baseline and help with triaging incoming vulnerability reports effectively.

-Define what constitutes a vulnerability Define how vulnerabilities are prioritized
+Define what constitutes a vulnerability

+Define how vulnerabilities are prioritized

 - Do this before products are released

-- Document
+- Documen

-- Ensure product-development teams are aligned
+- Ensure product development teams are aligned

-Figure 9: Vulnerability Qualification Process

-Function 3.1.1 Quality Gate and Bug Bars

-Quality gate and bug bars are used to establish minimum acceptable levels of security quality, and prioritization criteria for security vulnerabilities.
+Figure 9: Vulnerability Qualification Process Function 3.1.1 Quality Gate and Bug Bars The Common Vulnerability Scoring System (CVSS) provides a way to capture the principal characteristics of a vulnerability and produce a numerical score reflecting its severity.
+The numerical score can then be translated into a qualitative representation (such as low, medium, high, and critical) to help organizations properly assess and prioritize their vulnerability management processes, sometimes called Quality gate and/or bug bars, are used to establish minimum acceptable levels of security quality, and prioritization criteria for security vulnerabilities.
 Defining these criteria before products are released provides transparency to the vulnerability handling process by pre-determining what the PSIRT will qualify as a product vulnerability that should be remediated.

-Purpose: Define clear minimum standards and prioritization criteria to provide transparency to internal and external stakeholders.

-Outcome: Provide clear expectations to engineers and finders alike on what constitutes a vulnerability.
+The use of a Common Vulnerabilities and Exposures (CVE) is a list of entries with an identification number, a description, and at least one public reference most often used to ensure clarity on which issue is being addressed.
+Purpose Define clear minimum standards and prioritization criteria to provide transparency to internal and external stakeholders.
+Outcome Provide clear expectations to engineers and finders alike on what constitutes a vulnerability.
 Further prioritization criteria will mitigate confusion and disputes in managing the vulnerability lifecycle - from initial triage to patch communication.

-Sub-Function 3.1.1.1 Document Product Security Vulnerability Definitions

-The quality gate or bug bar should be documented, stored in a central location, and be part of the standard training for developers/engineers.

-Sub-Function 3.1.1.2 Engage with Product Development Teams

-In the event that there are multiple products and product development teams within an organization, engaging across all of them to standardize the definition of a product security vulnerability is critically important.

-Function 3.1.2 Continuous Improvement

-A mature PSIRT should adopt the mindset of continuous improvement to revise its qualification criteria where appropriate to reflect past experience, industry best practices, product changes, and stakeholder feedback.
+Sub-Function 3.1.1.1 Document Product Security Vulnerability Definitions The quality gate or bug bar should be documented, stored in a central location, and be part of the standard training for developers/engineers.
+Sub-Function 3.1.1.2 Engage with Product Development Teams In the event that there are multiple products and product development teams within an organization, engaging across all of them to standardize the definition of a product security vulnerability is critically important.
+Function 3.1.2 Continuous Improvement A mature PSIRT should adopt the mindset of continuous improvement to revise its qualification criteria where appropriate to reflect preceding experience, industry bestpractices, product changes, and stakeholder feedback.
 It is important to communicate changes to internal and external stakeholders to manage their expectations.

-Purpose: Recognize that the qualification criteria are subject to revision.
+Recognize that the qualification criteria are subject to revision.
 The dynamics surrounding PSIRT such as stakeholder expectations, industry trends, or the volume of incoming vulnerabilities will likely lead to frequent adjustments.

+Outcome

-Outcome: A fluid vulnerability qualification criteria will lead to an efficient vulnerability qualification practice.
+A fluid vulnerability qualification criteria will lead to an efficient vulnerability qualification practice.

 Sub-Function 3.1.2.1 Collect Data

 Collect data on the triage process including number of incoming reports, how many qualify as a vulnerability, how many do not qualify, and any discrepancies encountered.

+Purpose

-Purpose: Drive improvements based on data.
+Drive improvements based on data.